PrismDX/ReplicatedProductShelf_v1_documentation/README.md

 This component handles most of the interaction replication and inputs such as Pick up/drop product crate and add/remove from shelf.

+UI Notifications can be setup in the On_Notify function in this component located here: BP_ProductCharacterComponent -> FUNCTIONS -> Product Component -> Actions -> On_Notify  assuming you have UI/Widget for notfications.

 #
 **Variables:**